mohnish/opensource/README.md

 ## Opensource.rb

-Add Opensource License to your project
+Add an Opensource License to your project

 ## Installation